d-jo/cycle/README.md

 For job distribution, Cycle uses a FIFO queue that feeds into a pool of active jobs.
 Active jobs are distributed randomly as miners query for work.
 A job's lifetime ends after it has had 10 solutions submitted to it.
 After the last solution is submitted, a consensus is found to verify that the job was actually completed.
 All miners who arrive at the correct consesus recieve Cycle.
 The job is then removed form the active job pool and replaced by the next job in the queue.

 ### Cycle Miner Software
 The Cycle Miner Software is used by miners to retrieve work from the smart contract.
+Jobs are completed as fast as possible and submitted to the contract for checking.
+A consensus is found for each job and the miners that submitted correct solutions are awareded Cycle.